-DNA was first isolated by the Swiss biochemist Friedrich Miescher in 1869, but only a century later, in 1953, the American and British scientists James Watson and Francis Crick revealed its structure and how it functions and for this were awarded the Nobel Prize in 1962.
-The first complete reading of an entire human genetic code was completed in 2003 as part of the Human Genome Project (HGP).
-From the end of the 1960s, genetic engineering has manipulated DNA to confer new characteristics to cultivated plants and reared animals or to induce bacteria to produce useful molecules such as insulin: not at all similar, however, to the often marvellous, and sometimes dramatic, consequences of DNA manipulation and mutation described in science-fiction films.
-But then came Crispr-Cas9: genetic editing.
+DNA was first isolated by the Swiss biochemist Friedrich Miescher in 1869, but it was only a century later, in 1953, that US scientists James Watson and Francis Crick revealed its structure and how it functions and for this were awarded the Nobel Prize in 1962.
+The first complete reading of an entire human genetic code was completed in 2003 within the Human Genome Project (HGP).
+From the end of the 1960s, genetic engineering has been manipulating DNA to give new characteristics to cultivated plants and farm animals or to induce bacteria to produce useful molecules such as insulin: however, nothing like what happens in science fiction films that describe often wonderful and sometimes dramatic consequences of DNA manipulation and mutation.
+But then came the Crispr-Cas9: genetic editing.

 The most dangerous animal in the world is the mosquito.
-Nature has made it the perfect vehicle for diseases like Zika virus, yellow fever, dengue fever and chikungunya.
-Each year, malaria alone year kills half a million people.
-There are no vaccines, so we can only repel the insects using sprays, defend ourselves from stings, drain the damp areas where they reproduce or use preventive medicines to repel plasmodium, the micro-organism that causes the disease.
-Mass control with traditional methods is very complicated, and for this reason research is experimenting with genetic editing techniques to make the mosquitoes unable to transport plasmodium.
-The idea is to release resistant mosquitoes into the environment so that, when they mate with the wild populations, they will spread the mutation turning the mosquitoes into harmless and only irritating insects.
-CRISPR technology is also economic and easy to apply.
-This is certainly a further advantage, although some fear that ill-intentioned and amateur biotechnologists may play around with genes in their kitchens and produce new ailments, invincible bacteria, killer mosquitoes or mutant creatures.
+Nature has made it the perfect vehicle for diseases such as Zika virus, yellow fever, dengue, chikungunya.
+Malaria alone kills half a million people every year.
+There are no vaccines, so we can only remove the insects with sprays, defend ourselves from stings, drain the wet areas where they reproduce or repel the plasmodium, the microorganism that causes the disease, with preventive medicines.
+Mass control with traditional methods is very complicated, which is why research is experimenting with genetic editing techniques to make mosquitoes unable to carry plasmodium.
+The idea is to release resistant mosquitoes into the environment which, by mating with wild populations, spread the mutation by turning mosquitoes into harmless and only annoying insects.
+CRISPR technology is also economical and easy to apply.
+This is certainly a further further advantage, although some fear that ill-intentioned and amateur biotechnologists may play around with genes in their kitchens and produce new diseases, invincible bacteria, killer mosquitoes or mutant creatures.
 But this, fortunately, is still science fiction.

 by Andrea Bellati